 3. Some Pastors Are Natural Retreat Speakers While Others Are Not

-I'd love to hear Francis Chan speak at a retreat because he’d bring the thunder and wake my congregation up.
+I'd love to hear Francis Chan speak at a retreat because he’d bring the thunder and wake up my congregation.
 But I'd probably get tired of this schtick if I heard it every Sunday.
 Conversely, I think I'd enjoy listening to Ligon Duncan every Sunday.
 But as a retreat speaker?
-He probably wouldn't "bring it" the way I'd want a retreat speaker to bring it.
+Probably not.

-4. It Isn't Easy For Pastors to Guest-Speak at Your Retreat
+4. It’s Not Easy For Pastors to Guest-Speak at Your Retreat

 Most pastors don't really like speaking at retreats.
 I mean, they like it in terms of blessing the church and preaching God's word.
 But it's always a sacrifice.
 They're leaving their family for 2-3 days and have to push aside their normal schedule.
 Plus, preparing 3-4 messages and preaching them over a weekend ain't easy.

 There can also be a lot of awkward moments at the retreat.
 For example, after worship when you're walking past the guest-speaker.
 Do you talk to him?
 Do you thank him for the message (even if you didn't like it)?
 Some churches do a great job making it easy, but please remember guest-speakers are often sacrificing a lot to serve your church.

 Since it isn't easy for pastor to speak at your retreat, it'd be nice if a church could be intentional in the way it welcomes and blesses him.
 What are some practical ways to do this?
 I think constant communication before the retreat is always nice.
 Prepared care packages are always cool too.
 And of course the honorarium is a great gesture of appreciation.